It's a Long Story

 Consuming THC edibles is a great way to enjoy cannabis for a variety of reasons.
-The effects can be long-lasting, providing full-body euphoria that allows you to relax and relieve the tension after a hard day.
+The effects can have a long duration, providing full-body euphoria that allows you to relax and relieve the tension after a hard day.
 Edibles are an ideal way to consume cannabis if you are looking to do so discretely, like spending a holiday weekend with family that is not open to cannabis.

 When new consumers try cannabis for the first time, many turn to edibles because eating something is more familiar and less scary than smoking from a pipe or joint.
-Some might have visited a state to try legal cannabis, and upon returning home found out they are going to be drug tested.
+Some might have visited a state to feel the effect of legal cannabis, and upon returning home found out they are going to be drug tested.

 Situations like the one above can cause people to wonder, how long do edibles stay in your system?

 The differences between smoking flower and eating a tasty edible also affect how long the THC decides to stick around.
 There’s no reliable way to know exactly how long THC will stay in your system, but what is known is that edibles take longer to clear out of the body and process through the digestive tract.

 After ingesting cannabis and having it enter the bloodstream, the THC and other cannabinoids (as well as metabolites like 11-hydroxy-THC) get flushed out from our body through urination.
 However, not everything gets expelled out, and some THC gets trapped in our fat cells.

 The purpose of fat cells is to act as our emergency energy supply, so they don’t get quickly burned off in normal conditions.
 As a result, the THC stored in the fat cells will be slowly released little by little.
 That’s why sometimes cannabinoids can take so long to purge from your body.

 When you consume edibles, the THC is released slowly.
 This slow rate allows the THC to get stored in your fat cells more easily.
 When you smoke, the THC is released in a massive burst, so more is able to be released during urination.